0xkalvin/url-shortener/README.md

 make all
 ```

-When it's done, three containers will be up and running: a Redis database for caching, a DynamoDB as the main general database and the URL shortener API itself.
+When it's done, three containers will be up and running: a Redis database for caching, a MongoDB as the main general database and the URL shortener API itself.

 ### Minikube